jbhender/CSCAR_Workshops/rsc/README.md

 Pre-recorded video discussions are distributed via YouTube.
-These videos are only available to the University of Michigan community, meaning you need to be logged into your @umich.edu Gmail account in the browswer you want to view them in.
+These videos are only available to the University of Michigan community, meaning you need to be logged into your @umich.edu Gmail account in the browser you want to view them in.
 If you are logged into a personal Gmail, you can  use the "switch account" feature so that your @umich.edu account is primary.
 If all else fails, sign out of Gmail and sign back into mail.umich.edu first.